skip to Main Content

 Guardianships

-Guardianships provide a different conundrum.
+Guardianships provide a different problem.
 A guardian of an incapacitated individual is court-appointed and commissioned under the jurisdiction of the courts in the state where the incapacitated individual resides.
-If the guardian is attempting to move their ward to another state, the court in which the guardianship was commissioned no longer has jurisdiction of the incapacitated person.
+If the guardian is attempting to move their ward to another state, the court in which the guardianship was commissioned no longer has jurisdiction over the incapacitated person.
 Accordingly, the guardian must initiate a proceeding in the state where the ward is being moved to transfer the guardianship proceeding to the courts in that state.

-This Post Has 0 Comments
+This Post Has 2 Comments

 Leave a Reply